 Staff did not use the Conditions of Certification from the Final Decision as a basis for its proposed modifications contained in the SA.
 Additionally, Staff "updated" Condition of Certification AQ-SC5.
 Staff has not provided justification that the new requirements contained on Condition of Certification AQ-SC5 are related to the PTA, change in LORS or new scientific evidence that was not available at the time of the Final Decision and is relevant to the Modified Project.
 In fact, the amount of construction emissions related to the Modified Project is significantly less than that authorized for the Approved Project.
 NextEra Blythe Solar requests the Committee reject the more stringent requirements of Condition of Certification AQ-SC5 as unnecessary since construction emissions for the Modified Project are less than those of the Approved Project.
-At the November 12, 2013 Workshop Staff has agreed that the Committee need not modify Condition of Certification AQ-SC5.

-In addition, Staff and NextEra Blythe Solar agree to the following minor recommended change to Condition of Certification AQ-SC-6.
+In addition, we provide the following minor recommended change to Condition of Certification AQ-SC-6.